herve4m/quay-collection/README.md

 * You must use Red Hat Quay 3.6 or later.
 * You must enable the first user creation feature (`FEATURE_USER_INITIALIZE` in `config.yaml`).
 * You must use the internal database for user authentication (`AUTHENTICATION_TYPE` to `Database` in `config.yaml` or `Internal Authentication` to `Local Database` in the configuration web UI).
+* You probably want the first user to have superuser permissions.
+  To do so, add that user account to the `SUPER_USERS` section in the `config.yaml` file.

 ## Contributing to the Collection